hector-torres/TwitterEventDetector/README.md

-# Feature Extractor
+Twitter Event Detector
+===
 ## Overview

-Uses NLP tools to extract entities and features from tweet data
+The Twitter Event Collector is an application that automatically ingests tweets from selected sources, filters them for newsworthiness, extracts newsworthy features from them, categories news events from these features, then shares this data via a dashboard and API.

 ### How It Works

-This summarizer extracts parts of speech from tweet text using the spaCy NLP library's built-in models.

-## Application Suite

-This application is part of a testbed suite to take data from microblogs (in this case, Twitter) and extract event data from them.
-The end result of this (in progress) research project is to have an output of news-worthy event summaries that is generated in real-time as tweets are produced.
-As of now, this suite consists of the following applications:
+The Twitter Event Detector contains the following jobs, each correalting with a s specific part of the event detection process.

-* The Tweet Collector
+#### The Tweet Collector
-* The Feature Extractor (_this application_)
-    * Uses NLP tools to extract entities and features from tweet data
+Automatically ingests tweets and saves them to persistent storage.
-* The Newsworthiness Detector
+#### The Newsworthiness Filter
-    * Compares extracted tweet features against a corpus of headlines, verified news tweets, etc., using machine learning tools to detect newsworthy “events”
+Compares extracted tweet features against a corpus of headlines, verified news tweets, etc., using machine learning tools to detect newsworthy “events”
+#### The Feature Extractor
+Uses extracted features in order to try to categorize tweets based on a select number of news categories, with varying levels of importance assigned to each category.
-* The Event Dashboard
+#### The Event Dashboard
-    * Shows detected events on a UI, plotting them on a map and showing them in a table in real-time
+Shows detected events in a UI that allows the user to select, filter, and parse events by location, time, or event type.